admindatahandbook/book/_process/process.md

 Perform edits in R (e.g. edit tables, insert figures, etc)

 ### Step 6
+Test build locally

+### Step 7
 Commit edits to chapter branch

-### Step 7
-Test build off chapter branch (can fork to Jim repository to avoid using main repository github page)
+## Supplemental Materials

+The supplemental materials section of the online handbook chapters are printed using the _print_supplemental.R program.
+The webinar slides are placed in the /assets/appendix folder.
+The webinar date, URL of the youtube video, and location of the slides are listed in each chapter's entry in config.yml.

 ## Bibliography